 I recommend that a rabbit’s cage is completely sanitized monthly- including the entire cage, drop pan, water bottle, food bowl, resting board, etc. Rabbits require a clean environment and this is necessary for the health of your bunny.
 The drop pan and the litter box soiled areas should be scooped daily.
 The drop pan and litter box should be completely cleaned out weekly and fresh litter should be used.
 I use diluted bleach to sanitize my cages and other rabbit supplies.
 It is time consuming and a lot of hard work, but I am a firm believer that sanitizing the entire cage monthly is essential to keep down smell and illness of my rabbits.

 Rabbits need to be fed Timothy Hay daily.
 This is important to keep their digestive tract running smoothly and to prevent potential upset stomachs.
 I will occasionally give my rabbits Orchard Grass as a treat as well.

 Rabbits need to be fed a good quality pellet with at least 16% protein.
-I use Manna Pro Gro for all of my rabbits, which is an 18% protein feed.
-Other feed that I would recommend is Nutrena or Purina brands.
+I use Blue Seal Show Hutch Deluxe for all of the rabbits.
+Other feed that I would recommend is Manna Pro, Nutrena or Purina brands.
 I generally feed about a ¼ cup of pellets twice a day for the Holland Lops and ½ cup twice daily for the English Lops.